Kung Fu vs MMA: the 6 questions you are asking

 The questions we are going to see have been asked by you (from our Patreon Core Course):

-2. Which is better Kung Fu or MMA?
+- Which is better, Kung Fu or MMA?

-4. Can a Shaolin monks win against an MMA fighter in the cage?
+- Can a Shaolin monk win against an MMA fighter in the cage?

-• MMA – In the meaning of the ensemble of combat methods commonly used in sports competitions (like UFC, etc.)
+- MMA – We use this term to refer to the “ensemble of combat methods” commonly used in the most famous sports competitions (like UFC, etc.)

 1. Are there effective Kung Fu fighters in MMA?